aurowallet/docs/readme-1/connect-wallet.md

 ## Account Event

 This method is used to monitor account changes.
-When the account changes, the monitoring will be triggered.
+When the account changes, the monitoring will be trigger.

 ```typescript
 window.mina?.on("accountsChanged", (accounts: string[]) => {